Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 Shewee (Optional)

 If you’re not completely comfortable using a Shewee, then we advise not bringing one.
 If you want to use one, we recommend getting it well in advance to, well, practice using it.
-Because unless you’re a pro with one, accident can easily happen and you may find yourself walking along with soaked trousers and underwear (not a pleasant thought!).
+Because unless you’re a pro with one, accidents can easily happen and you may find yourself walking along with soaked trousers and underwear (not a pleasant thought!).

 Therefore, you may need to get to grips with the idea that you will have to rough it behind a bush with your pants down if you find yourself busting during the day!
-At least you’ll be getting a good squat workout…
+At least you’ll be getting a good squat workout.

 Swiss Army Knife

 Usually the domain of a man, there is no reason why a lady shouldn’t carry a Swiss Army Knife for those unexpected camping and hiking needs.
-Here are some of the best Victorinox Swiss Army Knives.

 Diamox

 Diamox is used to combat the effects of altitude sickness and should only be taken when trekking to high altitudes.
-It is by no means essential and you should always consult with your doctor before taking it.
+It is by no means essential, and you should always consult with your doctor before taking it.

-Please note, Diamox is not a cure.
+Please Note: Diamox is not a cure.
 The only sure way of curing Acute Mountain Sickness (AMS) is to descend.
 For more information on Diamox, please click here.

-Sunscreen And Lipbalm
+Sunscreen And Lip Balm

 Sunscreen is important for obvious reasons, particularly at altitude!
 Make sure you purchase at least 30SPF.